 Interpreter services

 This page is for general interpreting services.
-If you are looking for information on NZ Sign language interpreters, visit our page here.
+If you are looking for information on NZ Sign language interpreters, visit this page.

 It's best not to use someone you know as an interpreter.
 Even a person with excellent English skills may not be able to understand health-related information well.
 This can create gaps in the information shared and increase the chances of misunderstandings on your healthcare journey.